cslfiu/browserminingforgood/README.md

 # In-Browser Cryptomining for Good: An Untold Story

 ## Dataset
-We prepared this repository to provide dataset and the reproduceability instructions of the experiments we made for our paper, In Browser Mining for Good: An Untold Story.
+We prepared several keyword lists to be able to find cryptojacking samples in the wild and create a dataset that covers the list of domains that have in-browser cryptomining script(s).

-This repo contains the following folders and files,
+This repo contains the following folders and files;

--> Dataset (Folder)
+### Dataset (Folder)
 We present 4 different datasets for this paper.
-All the datasets can be found under this folder.
+All the datasets can be found with their explanation under the dataset folder.

+#### Keywords

+In order to find in-browser mining samples in the wiild, we firstly needed to identify the keywords using by the service providers.
+With these keywords, we made static search via several web tools.
+The main resource for these keywords was, known blacklists and other keyword lists released by other studies in the literature.

+|-> "service provider keywords.csv" (file): This file contains the needed keywords to identify the 14 known service providers uniquely.
+Inside the CSV file, we listed the known service providers and the major keywords we can identify during our static keyword search.

+|-> "unknown service provider keywords.csv" (file): This file contains the keywords that can be used to identify several cryptominers we can not associated with any service providers.
+This file only contains 130 in-browser miningkeywords we could not be able to identify the service provider during our research.

+#### Domain Lists

  |->  "known_service_provider_domain_list.csv" (file): This file contains the domains with the service providers we discovered during our research.
 The list also includes the service provider name for each domain and associated keyword.
-Please note that some of the domains might use more than one service providers in one page.
+Please note that some of the domains might use more than one service providers parallely in webpage or whole website.

  |-> "unknown_service_provider_domain_list.csv" (file): This file contains the domains with unknown service providers.
 The second column includes the keyword that is used to identify this domain.

- |-> "service provider keywords.csv" (file): This file contains the needed keywords to identify the 14 service providers uniquely.

- |-> "unknown service provider keywords.csv" (file): This file contains the keywords that can be used to identify several cryptominers we can not associated with any service providers.
+Please note that, 267 domains contains more one unknown service provider keyword.

-### Reproducibility of the Dataset:
+### Methodology and Reproducibility of the Dataset:

 In order to reproduce the dataset and experiments, one can either use the domain lists we released or can download the keyword lists and then make a query on [PublicWWW's website](https://publicwww.com/).
-Finally, we also release the crawler we used to download the samples.
+For deeper experiments and future research, web crawlers or web spiders can be used for